 Eating “In the Season Thereof”

 I have always been interested in good health and nutrition, and like all moms wanting to ensure my kids received the very best I knew how (and had the ability to provide), I had to rely on information that came from a variety of sources.
 The problems arose when informational sources contradicted themselves.
-I am sure you’ve found that once in awhile.
+I am sure you’ve found that happens – not infrequently.

-Like the whole butter vs margarine debate which apparently we’re still debating ….. and of course the fat vs no-fat debate. etc.
+Like the whole butter vs margarine debate of the 80’s – which apparently we’re still debating ….. and of course the fat vs no-fat debate. etc.

 One can really get wrapped up in knots trying to decipher, give credibility where it’s due and be suspicious without being cynical.
 Like others I swayed from time to time between fads and science, being in a specific camp only to find out that my sources of information were either wrong, or became suspect because they had hidden agendas or something to sell.
 Argh …